 When first connecting a Thunderbolt 3 device to a Windows system, the device must first be authenticated through Intel’s Thunderbolt 3 software.
 After connecting a Thunderbolt 3 device the first thing that you should see (assuming that the system NVM, UEFI BIOS, drivers, etc are up to date and compatible) is an automatic notification above the system tray notifying you that a new device has been attached.
 You will want to click OK:

 After clicking OK, you may get a Windows User Account Control (UAC) popup asking if you “want to allow this app to make changes to your PC?”.
 Click Yes:

-After clicking yes you should see a windows like this appear which is where you will approve the Thunderbolt 3 device that was just attached:
+After clicking yes you should see an application window appear where you will approve the Thunderbolt 3 device that was just attached:

 Click on the drop down menu where it says “Do Not Connect” and select “Always Connect”.
 Then click OK: